ourownstory/neural_prophet/docs/source/guides/hyperparameter-selection.md

 However, you are free to choose the standard `MSE` or any other PyTorch `torch.nn.modules.loss` loss function.

 ## Increasing Depth of the Model
-`num_hidden_layers` defines the number of hidden layers of the FFNNs used in the overall model.
-This includes the AR-Net and the FFNN of the lagged regressors.
-The default is 0, meaning that the FFNNs will have only one final layer of size `n_forecasts`.
+`ar_layers` defines the number of hidden layers and their sizes for the AR-Net in the overall model.
+It is an array where each element is the size of the corresponding hidden layer.
+The default is an empty array, meaning that the AR-Net will have only one final layer of size `n_forecasts`.
 Adding more layers results in increased complexity and also increased computational time, consequently.
+However, the added number of hidden layers can help build more complex relationships.
+To tradeoff between the computational complexity and the improved accuracy, the `ar_layers` is recommended to be set as an array with 1-2 elements.
+Nevertheless, in most cases, a good enough performance can be achieved by having no hidden layers at all.

-However, the added number of hidden layers can help build more complex relationships especially useful for the lagged regressors.
-To tradeoff between the computational complexity and the improved accuracy the `num_hidden_layers` is recommended to be set in between 1-2.
-Nevertheless, in most cases a good enough performance can be achieved by having no hidden layers at all.
+`lagged_reg_layers` defines the number of hidden layers and their sizes for the lagged regressors' FFNN in the overall model.
+It is an array where each element is the size of the corresponding hidden layer.
+The default is an empty array, meaning that the FFNN of the lagged regressors will have only one final layer of size `n_forecasts`.
+Adding more layers results in increased complexity and also increased computational time, consequently.
+However, the added number of hidden layers can help build more complex relationships, especially useful for the lagged regressors.
+To tradeoff between the computational complexity and the improved accuracy, the `lagged_reg_layers` is recommended to be set as an array with 1-2 elements.
+Nevertheless, in most cases, a good enough performance can be achieved by having no hidden layers at all.

-`d_hidden` is the number of units in the hidden layers.
-This is only considered if `num_hidden_layers` is specified, otherwise ignored.
-The default value for `d_hidden` if not specified is (`n_lags` + `n_forecasts`).
-If tuned manually, the recommended practice is to set a value in between `n_lags` and `n_forecasts` for `d_hidden`.
-It is also important to note that with the current implementation, NeuralProphet sets the same `d_hidden` for the all the hidden layers.
+Please note that the previous `num_hidden_layers` and `d_hidden` arguments are now deprecated.
+The ar_net and covar_net architecture configuration is now input through `ar_layers` and `lagged_reg_layers`.
+If tuned manually, the recommended practice is to set values in between `n_lags` and `n_forecasts` for the sizes of the hidden layers.
+It is also important to note that with the current implementation, NeuralProphet allows you to specify different sizes for the hidden layers in both ar_net and covar_net.

 ## Data Preprocessing Related Parameters